 Performance: If fish farming is to be sustainable, the industry depends on sustainable feed resources.
 To reduce impacts on marine resources, an increasing share of the fish feed comes from agriculture (approximately 70 percent).
 Responsible sourcing in the agricultural sector is therefore increasingly relevant for fish farming.
 Our impact on fisheries is also through our feed supply, and to manage risks in our feed supply chain, we have established a Supplier Code of Conduct specifically for feeds suppliers.
 Measures include certified sources of the feed ingredients used and R&D on optimal fish diets.

 Partnerships: We work with our suppliers and the industry to eliminate any Illegal, Unreported and Unregulated (IUU) fishing from the supply chain and promote transparency and sustainable practices in fisheries and aquaculture.
 One example of this is through our participation in the Seafood Industry for Ocean Stewardship initiative, established in 2016, together with some of the world’s largest seafood companies regarded as keystone actors in marine ecosystems.
-In our operations and through our engagement in the Global Salmon Initiative (GSI) we work together with the industry to find solutions to key sustainability challenges in salmon farming, including feed and nutrition, biosecurity impacts and implementing best practices through standardization.
+In our operations and through our engagement in the Global Salmon Initiative (GSI) and Seafood Business for Ocean Stewardship (SeaBOS) we work together with the industry to find solutions to key sustainability challenges in salmon farming, including feed and nutrition, biosecurity impacts and implementing best practices through standardization.

 In Cermaq, we rely on motivated employees and we want to be a responsible partner for the local communities where we operate, to earn the trust we need to grow fish in our common waters.